 Carry in Bars/Restaurants That Serve Alcohol?

-Can you carry a firearm in bars and restaurants that serve alcohol in Arizona?
+Can you carry a concealed firearm in bars and restaurants that serve alcohol in Arizona?

 Yes, concealed carry is legal with or without a permit, unless posted and provided you don’t consume any alcohol.
 Arizona's statutes are contradictory as ARS§ 4-229(A) indicates no permit is required to concealed carry in a bar/restaurant that serves alcohol while 4-244(29) and (30) indicate a permit is required.